groupdocs-signature/GroupDocs.Signature-Reference-Tutorials/content/english/net/document-signing/sign-pdf-with-metadata/_index.md

 using GroupDocs.Signature.Options;
 ```

-## Step 1: Set Up File Paths
+## Step 1: Configure Your File Paths (The Foundation)

-First, define the path to your PDF document and specify where you want to save the signed output:
+First things first - let's set up your file paths properly.
+This might seem basic, but getting the paths right prevents 90% of common issues:

 ```csharp
 // Specify the path to your PDF document